 Today's hot Apple rumor suggests an iPhone 3GS 8GB may be on the way.
 The Boy Genius Report has screen grabs that purportedly show one or more documents from Canadian wireless provider Rogers.
 In what appears to be an internal memo, Rogers says it's ...

 Just when you thought the iPhone App Store approval process couldn't possibly become more of a debacle, it did.
 John Gruber of Daring Fireball details the story of Ninjawords, an iPhone dictionary that Apple censored.

-Navigon has released an Australian version of its MobileNavigator Lite app for the iPhone, allowing users to try the software before deciding to purchase the full version.
+Navigon has released the full Australian version of its MobileNavigator app for the iPhone, providing full turn-by-turn GPS navigation.

 Most Popular Reviews